Thus the hated foe deals as he wearies our hearts,

 - Columbanus, “A Boat Song,” Irish, 7th century

 It is difficult for us to imagine the tremendous hardships faced by those Irish peregrini – wandering missionaries – as they undertook their missions of evangelism for the Lord.
 They were opposed by established church leaders, who didn’t like being called to task for their many compromises.
 They were attacked by pagans who rightly saw them as a threat to their established religions.
+Kings and other rulers opposed them because they spoke against their corrupt and wicked ways.
 They had little in the way of material possessions or physical comforts.

 Yet they went by the thousands to preach the Gospel.
 Where did they acquire the strength of soul for such an effort?